Tutorial: Getting the error rate for a service

 Error rate is a fundamental metric in any observability or monitoring strategy, as it directly impacts user experience and service reliability.

-In this tutorial, you can learn how to pull the error rate for a particular service running on your system and being monitored by Instana.
+The following details describe how to pull the error rate for a particular service running on your system and being monitored by Instana.

 Prerequisites